Plan the conversation carefully.

 More usable

-I want to name one thing clearly: apology that feels incomplete.
+I want to name one thing clearly: how to respond to an apology that feels incomplete.
 The change I am asking for next is specific, and I want to keep this to one topic.

 Choose the tone